SerhiiMyronets/homelab/03-gitops/README.md

   * Deploys the `otel-demo`, an OpenTelemetry example application representing a 21-microservice online store
   * Exposes the frontend and load generator via Ingress resources

-Once all applications are synced, your cluster will be fully equipped with GitOps management, observability, and demo workloads for instrumentation testing.
+After applying all stages, you’ll have a fully observable, GitOps-driven cluster with traceable demo workloads ready for exploration.

 ## UI Previews